aleen42/PersonalWiki/qa/cgi_difference.md

     - This sub process will return standard output and error info to the Web server with the same connection.
 Requests will be finished when it closes the connection.
 - Therefore, FastCGI only set once for parsing `php.ini`, loading extensions and initiating all the data structures.

+#### shortcuts

+- Because of multi-processes, FastCGI will cost more memory than CGI, whose each process(PHP-CGI) will cost about 7Mb to 25Mb memory.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>